syrosalynyu/Take-a-MOMent/README.md

 * [Screenshots](#screenshots)
 * [Kanban Board](https://video-store-api.atlassian.net/secure/RapidBoard.jspa?rapidView=3&projectKey=MOM)

-This is the repository for Take a MOMent, an [Ada Developers Academy Capstone Project](https://github.com/Ada-C13/capstone).

 ## About
 Finding a good time to call mom is always a challenge for people like me who live in different countries with their mom.
 Most apps only show the current time of a city in a different time zone, and I find it not handy/convenient when I need to schedule calls for a future date/time with my mom who's living overseas.